In Enscape it is possible to create and save pre-defined Views and then link those Views to a Settings Preset that have been Saved to the Project.

 Favorite View and Linked Visual Preset options

 You can also use Revit’s Live Camera function to help you navigate and set up a View in a complex project.
-To enable the camera, open the Enscape General Settings window, choose the Revit option and then click on the Enable Live Revit Camera (Closes this Window) button.
+To enable the camera, click the arrow associated with the Synchronize Views button in the Enscape ribbon in the Revit User Interface which will reveal the option Revit Live Camera button.

 The following demonstration shows Enscape’s Revit Live Camera being activated and the movement being controlled in both Revit and in Enscape.